 - Pain near the injection site

-A single CT urogram carries no risk of developing secondary malignancy, but multiple tests or radiation exposures may cause a slightly increased cancer risk compared with the general population.
-However, the benefit of an accurate diagnosis far outweighs this risk.
+A single CT urogram carries no risk of developing cancer after radiation exposure.
+But, multiple tests or radiation exposures may cause a slightly increased cancer risk.
+Typically, the benefit of an accurate diagnosis far outweighs this risk.
 Work continues on ways to reduce radiation exposure during a CT urogram test.

 If you are pregnant or think that you may be pregnant, tell your doctor before having a CT urogram.
 Though the risk to an unborn baby is small, your doctor may consider whether it's better to wait or to use another imaging test.